 Are there character appearances at Disney Springs?

 This is also rare.
 There might possibly be a character appearance at Disney Springs during a special event.
-And Santa Claus has regular Disney Springs greeting hours during December, but other than that, do not expect to see characters at Disney Springs.
+And Santa Claus has regular Disney Springs greeting hours during December on most years, but other than that, do not expect to see characters at Disney Springs.

 My child absolutely MUST meet character XYZ, how do I make sure that happens?